tpeltone/portfolio/readme.md

 # My Portfolio

-My name is Tomi Peltonen and I do Continuous Delivery & DevOps
+My name is Tomi Peltonen and I do Continuous Delivery & DevOps.

+Through my years as an IT consultant and my experiences as a Developer, Configuration Manager, Continuous Integration/Delivery and DevOps specialist, I have learned the importance of delivering value and being able to release software frequently, efficiently and with traceability.
+I have come to appreciate the stability and reliability of releases that is achieved by fully automated CI/CD pipelines.
+This also gives the freedom to continuously change and improve the process.

 ## This is my work